Least area Spherical Catenoids in Hyperbolic Three-Dimensional Space: Introduction

-In \cite{dCD83}, do Carmo and Dajczer studied three types of rotationally symmetric minimal hypersurfaces in $\H^{n+1}$.
+Do Carmo and Dajczer studied three types of rotationally symmetric minimal hypersurfaces in $\H^{n+1}$ in \cite{dCD83}.
 A rotationally symmetric minimal hypersurface is called a {\em spherical} catenoid if it is foliated by spheres, a {\em hyperbolic} catenoid if it is foliated by totally geodesic hyperplanes, and a {\em parabolic} catenoid if it is foliated by horospheres.

-We are interested in two dimensional catenoids in $\H^3$.
-Do Carmo and Dajczer proved that the hyperbolic and parabolic catenoids are always globally stable (see \cite[Theorem 5.5]{dCD83}), then Candel proved that the hyperbolic and parabolic catenoids are also least area minimal surfaces (see \cite[p.
+Do Carmo and Dajczer proved that the hyperbolic and parabolic catenoids are globally stable (see \cite[Theorem 5.5]{dCD83}), then Candel proved that the hyperbolic and parabolic catenoids are least area minimal surfaces (see \cite[p.
 3574]{Can07}).

+In this paper, we will study the spherical catenoids in $\H^3$.
 Compared with the hyperbolic and parabolic catenoids, the spherical catenoids are more complicated.
-Let $\B^2_{+}$ be the upper half unit disk on the $xy$-plane with metric given by \eqref{eq:warped product metric}, and let $\sigma_\lambda$ be the catenary given by \eqref{eq: catenary equation}, which is symmetric about the $y$-axis and passes through the point $(0,\lambda)$, here $\lambda>0$.
-Let $\Pi_\lambda$ be the spherical catenoid generated by $\sigma_\lambda$.
+Let $\B^2_{+}$ be the upper half unit disk on the $xy$-plane with the warped product metric given by \eqref{eq:warped product metric}, and let $\sigma_a$ be the catenary given by \eqref{eq:parametric equation of catenary}, which is symmetric about the $y$-axis and passes through the point $(0,a)\in\B_{+}^2$, where $a>0$ is the hyperbolic distance from the catenary $\sigma_a$ to the origin.
+Let $\CC_a$ be the spherical minimal catenoid generated by $\sigma_a$.
 Mori, Do Carmo and Dajczer, B{\'e}rard and Sa Earp, and Seo proved the following result.